Note on Terror Groups: There exist

 the Japanese Red Army.

-possibly traveling in Asia or Syrian controlled areas
+Japan, possibly traveled in Asia or Syrian controlled

 Islamiyah (Jemaah Islamiah, Islamic Group,